materialscloud-org/optimade-python-tools/paper/paper.md

 # Statement of need

 In order to accommodate existing materials database APIs, the OPTIMADE API specification allows for flexibility in the specific data served, but enforces a simple yet domain-specific filter language on well-defined resources.
-However, this flexibility could be daunting to database providers, likely acting to increase the barrier to hosting an OPTIMADE REST API.
+However, this flexibility could be daunting to database providers, likely acting to increase the barrier to hosting an OPTIMADE API.
 `optimade-python-tools` aims to catalyse the creation of APIs from existing and new data sources by providing a configurable and modular reference server implementation for hosting materials data in an OPTIMADE-compliant way.
 The repository hosts the `optimade` Python package, which leverages the modern Python libraries pydantic [@pydantic] and FastAPI [@FastAPI] to specify the data models and API routes defined in the OPTIMADE API specification, additionally providing a schema following the OpenAPI format [@OpenAPI].
+As this package was developed concomitantly with the OPTIMADE specification itself, the present authors are not aware of any other generic packages with similar functionality.
 Two storage back-ends are supported out of the box, with full filter support for databases that employ the popular [MongoDB](https://www.mongodb.com) or [Elasticsearch](https://elastic.co) frameworks.

 # Functionality